Cray-HPE/docs-csm/operations/network/management_network/mellanox/exec_banner.md

 Mellanox MLNX-OS UFM Appliance Management
 ```

-Expected Results:
+## Expected results

-* Step 1: You can create the banner
+* The banner can be created.
-* Step 2: The output of the banner looks correct
+* The output of the banner looks correct.

 [Back to Index](../README.md)